Join our group!

 Join as a doctoral researcher

-If you have a Master degree and would like to do a PhD, please take a look at how to apply to the PhD program of the Department of Cognitive Science, which offers 5 PhD stipends per year.
-Please note that applicants are required to submit a research proposal.
+If you have a Master degree and would like to do a PhD at the ACES, please take a look at how to apply to the PhD program of the Department of Cognitive Science:

 Join as an intern or a visiting student